-DIT do not provide any installation assistance, support for problems caused by the installation or training in the use of non standard software.
+DIT does not provide any installation assistance, support for problems caused by the installation or training in the use of non-standard software.
 If the software causes problems with the normal functioning of the computer, it will have to be reimaged by DIT.
 Any additional hardware of software that was installed prior to the reimage will be your responsibility to reinstall.

 Training areas include:

 Access IT online training anytime, from any location with an internet connection.

 IT online training is funded by the university and provided at no extra cost to staff.